 Field Trip Leaders and Topics to be Discussed

-The excursion will be led by Joseph (“Joe”) Forrest, a retired petroleum exploration geologist and GIS/Remote Sensing consultant who lives in the Boston area.
-In recent years Joe has assisted vineyard operators in North Carolina and Georgia in preparation of three successful American Viticultural Area petitions; He is presently working on additional areas in both the northern and southern Appalachians.
-Joe will be Rick Wooten, recently retired from the NC Geological Survey as head of the Landslide Mapping Program, and Bart Cattanach, who is the head of the NC Survey’s Blue Ridge Mapping Program.
+The excursion will be led by Joseph (“Joe”) Forrest, a retired petroleum exploration geologist and GIS/Remote Sensing Consultant who lives in the Boston area.
+In recent years Joe has assisted winegrowers in North Carolina in the preparation of four American Viticultural Area petitions.
+He is presently working on additional areas in the southern and northern Appalachians.
+Co-leading the trip with Joe will be Rick Wooten, recently retired from the NC Geological Survey as head of the Landslide Mapping Program, and Bart Cattanach, who is the head of the NC Survey’s Blue Ridge Mapping Program.
 In addition, the following invited speakers and authors will participate:

-John Havlin, Professor of Soil Sciences, NCSU Raleigh
+John Havlin, Professor of Soil Sciences, NCSU, Raleigh, NC

-Mark Hoffmann, Assistant Professor of Horticulture and Extension Specialist, NCSU Raleigh
+Mark Hoffmann, Assistant Professor of Horticulture and Extension Specialist, NCSU, Raleigh, NC

-Charles (“Chip”) Konrad, Professor of Climatology/Meteorology (Dept. of Geography), and Director of the Southeastern Regional Climate Center, UNC Chapel Hill
+Charles (“Chip”) Konrad, Professor of Climatology/Meteorology, Dept. of Geography, and Director of the Southeastern Regional Climate Center, UNC, Chapel Hill, NC

 Ian Taplin, Professor of Sociology and International Studies, Wake Forest University, Winston-Salem, NC